b-a-b-i-s/oh-my-posh-guide/README.md

 ## Configure Powershell

+### PowerShell Core vs Windows Powershell

+I recommend using PowerShell Core ([Microsoft](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) | [Github](https://github.com/PowerShell/PowerShell)) instead of the defaul Windows PowerShell as it is multi-platform and uses UTF-8 by default for writing files instead of UTF-16LE.
+See [this](https://stackoverflow.com/a/40098904) answer in stackoverflow for more info on PowerShell encodings

+### Configuration for either PowerShell

 `notepad $PROFILE.CurrentUserAllHosts` (Create new file with `New-Item -Path $PROFILE.CurrentUserAllHosts -Type File -Force` if not prompted to create)

 Add the following line to the file